-A fun and easy way to make images using the juice from fruits, plants, flowers, and vegetables as both sensitizer and pigment!
-Practiced by Sir William Herschel beginning in the 1840’s, this method is very suited to photograms.
+A fun and easy way to make images using juice from fruits, plants, flowers and vegetables as both sensitizer and pigment!
+Practiced by Sir William Herschel in the 1840’s, this method is very suited to photograms.
 Although anthotype prints are novel and unique, permanence of the image depends upon your choice of organic extract.
+Anthotypes step-by-step.

 Art of alt. proc.

 The artist and the art of the image.

 Book reviews - and of course only books on alternative photographic processes.

 Bromoils & oil